codersinghal/Basic-Calculator/README.md

 Basic Calculator using core java and swing.
 # How to run
-You only need to download jar file which can be found as calculator_app->dist->jar file. run "java -jar jarfilename. jar" command on linux terminal in the directory where jar file is downloaded.
+You only need to download jar file which can be found as calculator_app->dist->jar file.
+ Run "java -jar jarfilename. jar" command on linux terminal in the directory where jar file is downloaded.